Priscilla Mendez, PsyD

 Priscilla’s passion and strong commitment to serving marginalized communities, particularly the Latinx community, stems from her own personal experiences as a daughter of Mexican immigrants.
 In addition to her clinical work, Priscilla has worked with the Latinx community in a variety of settings including community outreach, program development, and advocacy.
 She has worked on a volunteer basis to serve Latinx refugees at the US- Mexico/Tijuana border and has presented on topics related to psychological care in crisis settings, mental health needs among Latinx refugee families, and advocacy for the immigrant community.

-In her role as a Senior Clinical Implementation Specialist at the Trauma and Grief Center at The Hackett Center, Priscilla provides consultation and training in the implementation of trauma- and grief-informed mental health services to at-risk youth and families.
-She also provides training with organizations, schools, and Spanish-speaking communities on topics related to childhood trauma and bereavement.
+In her role as Assistant Director of Cross-Cultural Programs at the Trauma and Grief Center at The Hackett Center, Priscilla provides consultation and training to support the implementation of trauma- and grief-informed mental health services for at-risk youth and families.
+She also assists with cultural adaptations of learning collaboratives and trauma- and grief-related trainings, focusing on expanding the Center’s outreach to Spanish-speaking communities through workshops and educational initiatives.

 Priscilla obtained her B.A. in Psychology from Baylor University and her Psy.D. in Clinical Psychology from Wheaton College.
 She completed her internship at USC’s University Center for Excellence in Developmental Disabilities at CHLA with an emphasis on adolescents and young adults and then completed specialized postdoctoral training in trauma psychology at CHLA.